richardhofman/ansible-cassandra-cluster/README.md

 * Provisioning of a VPC security group
   - In the future, support for provisioning a full VPC and VPN gateway could significantly enhance the usefulness of this playbook.
-* Provisioning of EC2 instances (associated with the generated security group)
+* Provisioning, up- and down-scaling of a cluster of EC2 instances (associated with the generated security group)
   - Use `number_instances` to set the number (N) of EC2 instances to be created.
   - Use `number_seeds` to set number of seed nodes.
   - Use `ec2_instance_type` to set the AWS instance type.
 Defaults to t2.micro (free-tier).
   - Use `ami_id` to specify the API to base the EC2 instances off.
 This must be a RHEL7.x-based distro at this time.
+  - To deprovision the entire cluster, simply set `number_instances` to `0`.
 * Installation and configuration of Cassandra:
   - Configuration of an N-node cluster, with K seed nodes (as previously mentioned).